A Collaboration with People Need Nature

 Interdisciplinary Studies | Year Twelve | Semester Two 2076

-Name of Proposal: A Research Project about the Lost Landscapes of the Hoo Peninsula
+Name of Proposal: The Lost Landscapes of the Hoo Peninsula – A Research Project

 Name of Proposal:

-A Research Project about the Lost Landscapes of the Hoo Peninsula
+The Lost Landscapes of the Hoo Peninsula – A Research Project

 My research covers the recent cultural and ecological history of the Hoo Peninsula.
 I’m exploring lost landscapes, both natural and cultural, informed by an archive of material, spanning almost 100 years, collected by my grandparents and great grandparents, recording the cultural heritage and once rich biodiversity of the area.
 I focus on the period from 2016 onwards, after my grandfather took part in a field trip to Lodge Hill to investigate it’s potential public value.
 After 2016, levels of biodiversity deteriorated sharply due to the environmental conditions that drove my family from their peninsula home.
 Many plant and animal species were quickly lost and by 2050 levels of biodiversity had plummeted to 25% of levels recorded 100 years before.
 Motivated by corporate sponsors, politicians made decisions around land management, flood risk management, food safety and energy policy in Britain that had disastrous consequences for communities of people and wildlife up and down the country.